FNNDSC/pypx/README.rst

 Internally, the code wraps around DCMTK utilies as well as the PyDicom module.
 The following modules/scripts are provided:

-- px-repack_: Read and repack DICOM files, organizing the destination is a human-friendly tree based layout.
+- px-repack_: Read and repack DICOM files, organizing the destination in a human-friendly tree based layout.

 - px-echo_: Ping the PACS to make sure it is online (``echoscu``).